amupitan/git-tech-desc/README.md

 This is a repository for a change calculator program in python
 ```

-### Git status
+### Git Status
 A helpful command in Git is the `git status` command.
 It is used to check the state of the files in the repository.
-If you run git status, you will see that `main.py` and `README` are under the “untracked files” section in red.
+If you run `git status`, you will see that `main.py` and `README` are under the “untracked files” section in red.

 ```
 git status